UNCG’s 2013 Top 10

 Congratulations on a job well done to all who participated in the 2013 UNCG 3MT competition!
+Watch the 2013 UNCG 3MT Competition Final Round.
 The Graduate School would especially like to congratulate our winners:

 First Place: Connie Albert, ISSCM

 Protecting Children Online: Examining Predatory Behavior and Victimization of Children within Social Media

 Michele Pye, KIN

 Comparison of Neuromuscular Control Strategies Between Collegiate Female Dancers and Athletes

 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland.